 The Rise of Generative AI

 The recent popularity of Generative AI systems has seen organizations everywhere rush to explore the technology’s transformative capabilities.
-We’ve seen tools, such as Open AI’s ChatGPT and Dall-E, improve operations and tackle problems that would once have been impossible to solve.
+AI tools such as Open AI’s ChatGPT and Dall-E have improved operations and tackled problems that would once have been impossible to solve.

 The field of computer vision will be among those exploring its potential.
-Over the next 12 months, we can expect to see Generative AI further enable the creation of synthetic data.
+Over the next 12 months, we can expect to see Generative AI further enable synthetic data creation.

 Generative AI can be used to create outputs across a variety of domains.
-These can include text-to-image, text-to-video, text-to-audio, and more.
+These can include large language models like text-to-image, text-to-video, text-to-audio, and more.

 The output data from generative models can be used to train computer vision models, such as those for object detection or facial recognition.
 Not only will this minimize the risk of privacy violations, but make the model training process significantly less expensive and time-consuming.
 This is because it labels training data faster and more efficiently than humans.